Las Vegas, Nevada

 Capitalism, Ho!

 The next morning I got in at around 9am and wandered over to the Ultra Pro booth.
 I heard there were limited edition Cloud and Sephiroth playmats that would resell well, and Black Lotus badge holders got line priority.
-I stood in line for a bit with a bunch of other people until about 60 Black Lotus badge members came running up, out of breath.
-Apparently some people were told that they had to wait in the Black Lotus lounge and would be escorted to the front of the line.
-Me and about 100 other people weren't told that and ended up in front of people who'd been there since 5:30.
-Oops.
-The person behind me in line chatted with me for a bit, since the judges I came in with were shooed away for not having Black Lotus badges.
-The person in line literally just spent most of their time at MagicCon buying stuff to resell.
+The person behind me in line chatted with me for a bit, they told me that they spent most of their time at MagicCon buying stuff to resell.
 Apparently not only did the badge more than pay for itself, but was a significant enough source of revenue for it to be worth it to this person to come to Vegas to just wait in lines.
 I waited in the line for about 45 minutes got a few playmats and left.
 Waiting in line was stressful and overwhelming.
-I wanted to browse the UP shop for other things, but didn't want to hold up the others in line, and it was also so crowded and uncomfortable, that I just left instead.
+I wanted to browse the shop for other things, but didn't want to hold up the others in line so I ended up not doing that.

 I went upstairs and checked out the official merch booth.
 One of my friends wanted four of the show specific Secret Lairs and another wanted the Final Fantasy commander decks.
 The commander decks were all sold out by Friday morning when I arrived (still during Black Lotus exclusive buy time), I could also only buy one secret lair each time I lined up.
 I was well and truly done with lineups by this point, I picked up my one Secret Lair, a Festival in a Box and went to do... literally anything else until my first event started.